AREAWorkshop/AREA2022/index.md

 <div class="columns large-7" >
 <div markdown="1">

-## Proceedings
-The AREA 2022 proceedings are available at [https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?AREA2022](https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?AREA2022).<br>

 ## Special Issue
 We are organising a special issue based on the topics of the Workshop for the Robotics journal.
 More information can be found <a href="https://www.mdpi.com/journal/robotics/special_issues/1G9447AW7O">here</a>.<br>

+## Proceedings
+The AREA 2022 proceedings are available at [https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?AREA2022](https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?AREA2022).<br>

+## Recordings
+The recordings of the AREA 2022 workshop are available at [https://youtube.com/playlist?list=PLcWHQv5jcNZrqAzVOPmmWBL4_0t1CQih1](https://youtube.com/playlist?list=PLcWHQv5jcNZrqAzVOPmmWBL4_0t1CQih1).<br>

 ## Workshop Programme : Sunday 24th of July